jbaumbach/TuneDoctor/README.md

 The Solution
 ------------
 You can fix it manually yourself by playing each song, one by one.
 That works, but it takes forever.
 This program takes the manual part out of it.
-Just run iTunes, select the songs or albums with exclamation points to fix, run this program, and click the "Remove!" button.
+Just run iTunes, select the songs or albums with exclamation points to fix, run this program, and click the "Clear Exclamations!" button.

 Getting TuneDoctor
 ------------------